Box for One: 1953 version

-1954 Version
+1954 version

 The play appears to have been filmed again in 1954 with Richard Attenborough and Sid James.

 1958 Australian TV version

 The play had reportedly been written specifically for Robert Helpmanm, who was an Australian living in London.
 Helpman returned to Australia in 1958 to star in and direct a stage production of Noël Coward's Nude with Violin.
 In May 1958 Helpmann expressed an interest in appearing in the play on Australian television.
 "I'm mad about TV," he said.

 While performing in Nude with Violin in Melbourne, Helpman appeared in a production of Box For One on Australian broadcaster ABC.
 It aired live on ABC's Melbourne station ABV-2.
 A telerecording (also known as a kinescope) was made and shown in Sydney on station ABN-2.
 It is not known if the kinescope recording still exists.

 The ABC had just presented a one-woman play, a version of Sorry, Wrong Number (1958).

+It was one of several thrillers filmed in the early days of Australian television.

 Reception

 The Australian Women's Weekly TV critic called it "Sorry, Wrong Number written for men.
 I thought it wasn't as good a play, nor as well done as Sorry, Wrong Number done by Channel 2 several months ago."

+Helpmann reprised a section from the play in Half an Hour with Robert Helpmann (1964).